ls1intum/Artemis/src/test/cypress/README.md

 # Artemis Cypress test suite
-This folder contains the End-to-End testing test suite for Artemis.
+This folder contains the End-to-End test suite for Artemis.
-The test suite only contains system tests.
+The test suite only contains End-to-End tests.
 Therefore it cannot be run out of the box and has some requirements.
 Those will be listed in the following.

 # Requirements
-1. Running (and reachable) test environment.
-The Artemis Server and Client have to be deployed somewhere, where the tests can access them.
+1. Running (and reachable) test environment: The Artemis Server and Client have to be deployed somewhere, where the tests can access them.
 This can be a local setup or a remote one (the Artemis test servers for example)
-2. Pre-created users on the test environment.
-See the [corresponding section](#pre-created-users) below
+2. Prepared user accounts on the test environment: See the [corresponding section](#prepared-users) below
 3. Node and Chrome installed on the machine, which executes the test suite

-## Pre-created users
+## Prepared users
 Currently the test suite does not automatically create the required users with their roles, but expects existing ones.
-There are several users the tests require:
+There are several user accounts the test suite requires:
 |        ROLE        |     ID(s)     | AMOUNT |
 |:------------------:|:-------------:|:------:|
 |        `ADMIN`       |       -       |    1   |